brentjett/presence-test-framework/README.md

-# Web Presence Testing
+# Digital Presence Testing

-Scratchwork for a web presence testing framework.
+Scratchwork for a digital presence testing framework.

-## Web Presence (Account Object)
+## Digital Presence (Account Object)
-A web presence is a collection of web properties owned/used by a business or individual, as well as mentions discovered on the web.
+A digital presence is a collection of properties owned/used by a business or individual, as well as mentions discovered on the web.
 Building this presence into a profile allows unit tests to be run against each property to evaluate its health or functionality.

 See [object model example](presence.json).

 ## Test Suite
-A test suite is comprised of a group of tests that are run on a certain type of web property (ex: a facebook page).
+A test suite is comprised of a group of tests that are run on a certain type of property (ex: a facebook page).
 Whenever a new property of type X is added, any test suites registered against that type of property are run.
 When all test suites are finished being run and no reruns are triggered, a final "web presence" test suite is run and the results are reported.

 ## Test
 A test is a scripting unit for asking specific questions of a web property.
 Tests are grouped into test suites.
 Testing if a WordPress install is secure might look something like this: